VonHeikemen/lsp-zero.nvim/README.md

 The purpose of this plugin is to bundle all the "boilerplate code" necessary to have [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (a popular autocompletion plugin) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) working together.
 And if you opt in, it can use [mason.nvim](https://github.com/williamboman/mason.nvim) to let you install language servers from inside neovim.

+## Announcement

+The branch [v1.x](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x) has been created. `lsp-zero` is oficially 1.0.
+I advise you use your favorite plugin manager to track the `v1.x` branch.
+The code there will remain compatible with neovim v0.5.
+The next branch `v2.x` will require neovim v0.8 and probably will move to a less opinionated model (which is [already possible with v1](https://dev.to/vonheikemen/make-lsp-zeronvim-coexists-with-other-plugins-instead-of-controlling-them-2i80)).
+I have [some ideas already](https://github.com/VonHeikemen/lsp-zero.nvim/discussions/130), would love to know what you think.

 ## How to get started

 If you are new to neovim go to the section [Resources for new users](#resources-for-new-users).